AKloc/BookNotes/Digital Minimalism.md

 	- STEP 3: Reintroduce technology
 		- Deliberately.
 Be picky about what you allow back.
 		- "How do I maximize the benefits and minimize the harm?"
+- The general concept of the "attention economy."
+	- "Your time = their money."
+	- Who is going to look back on the endless nights refreshing Facebook / Reddit / Twitter and say "That was completely worth it!"

 **What can I do with this?**
 - I like the angle of being really deliberate about ROI of online stuff.